MT-KS-04/Blog-API-Week1/docs/security/authentication.md

 ## CORS

 Allowed origins are defined in `config.WHITELIST_ORIGINS` in source.
-In `development`, or when the `Origin` header is absent, CORS behavior is more permissive — see `src/server.ts` and `src/config/index.ts` for production hardening.
+In `development`, or when the `Origin` header is absent, CORS behavior is more permissive â€” see `src/server.ts` and `src/config/index.ts` for production hardening.

 ## Other HTTP protections